Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 # Head:

+## QuickSwap Module
+[this bitch should be EXPENSIVE. like 2 payments of network costs expensive] *Installed in the neck, this mod comes with 2 lower power copies to be installed on other bodies, allowing you to control all of them practically simultaneously.
+These spare bodies are able to be swapped to at a moment's notice, but cant do much on it's own.
+Thankfully you can tell them to do things without you being there.*
+- Allows you to bring 2 more bodies into combat, more bodies means more hands in combat.

 ## Image Enhancement (3 tiers)
 [Available anywhere]
 *Increasing the resolution of the cameras in the eyes lets you see significantly better.*